wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-intro/includes/1-introduction.md

 ## Prerequisites

-- Basic knowledge of virtualization supporting technologies like virtual machines, desktop virtualization, and FSLogix
+- Familiarity with server and client management concepts and tools
-- Familiarity with Windows Server technologies like Remote Desktop Services (RDS)
+- Familiarity with Windows virtualization technologies, like Remote Desktop Services